Learn something new every day More Info... by email

 Despite this color, it is usually impossible to see the chromosphere from Earth without special equipment.
 The one exception is during a total solar eclipse, when the moon is directly in line between the earth and the sun.
 At this point, the chromosphere appears as a series of red blotches around a solid black circle.

 Logic would suggest that the chromosphere would be cooler than other parts of the sun’s atmosphere because it is the furthest away.
 In reality, it is considerably hotter, and appears to get hotter further away from the sun.
-The next nearest layer, the photosphere, is around 7,250 degrees Farenheit (4,010 degrees Celsius), while parts of the chromosphere are almost 36,000 degrees Farenheit (19,982 degrees Celsius).
+The next nearest layer, the photosphere, is around 7,250 degrees Fahrenheit (4,010 degrees Celsius), while parts of the chromosphere are almost 36,000 degrees Fahrenheit (19,982 degrees Celsius).

 One theory for this apparent disparity is that it contains magnetic fields projected outwards from the photosphere.
 Electric currents flow through these fields from the photosphere to the corona.
 This process can lose some energy in the fields, which produces the higher temperature.
 It’s thought the energy may be lost through magnet field lines being disturbed and having to oscillate in an attempt to return to their original form.